olawills/note-taker/README.md

 <p> A Flutter Notes Taker</p>
 <p> Uses Firebase to store and authenticate users</p>

+## App Build can be found at
+- apk/app-realease.apk

 ## Features

 - Sign in with email/password